postsharp/Metalama.Documentation/conceptual/Aspects/Templates.md

 ### Generating calls to the call model

-When you have a @Caravela.Framework.Code representation of a declaration, you may want to access it from your generated run-time code.
-You can do this by using the `Invokers` property exposed by the @Caravela.Framework.Code.IMethod, @Caravela.Framework.Code.IFieldOrProperty or @Caravela.Framework.Code.IEvent interfaces.
+When you have a <xref:Caravela.Framework.Code> representation of a declaration, you may want to access it from your generated run-time code.
+You can do this by using the `Invokers` property exposed by the <xref:Caravela.Framework.Code.IMethod,> <xref:Caravela.Framework.Code.IFieldOrProperty> or <xref:Caravela.Framework.Code.IEvent> interfaces.

-For details, see the documentation of the @"Caravela.Framework.Code.Invokers" namespace.
+For details, see the documentation of the <xref:Caravela.Framework.Code.Invokers> namespace.

 ## Debugging templates